 Tips for the Day of the Visit: Mixed grades are fine.
 All groups should have a teacher or a teaching assistant present during the presentation.
 If possible, ample space should be allowed for kids to move about.
 A smartboard to accommodate a PowerPoint presentation and microphone for large audiences.

-- A 15 minute Skype with Me FREE visit includes reading and a question and answer session with students.
+- A 15-20 minute virtual or Skype with Me FREE visit includes reading and a question and answer session with students.